amkuipers/amkuipers.github.io/README.md

+## Webcomponents testing merged with the Github pages and Jekyll

+See the hello.html for some experimentation with webcomponent variations.

 ## Welcome to GitHub Pages / README.md using Jekyll

 You can use the [editor on GitHub](https://github.com/amkuipers/amkuipers.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.